Mobility and accessibility are key for delivering solutions for a climate-resilient and sustainable future.

 One of the greatest environmental challenges we face today lies in mobility.
 People need a seemingly infinite network of vehicles and transportation systems to uphold societies and economies.
 Cars.
 Busses.
 Trains.
 Trucks.
 And other modes of transport each leaving their indelible mark on the environment.

 How large a mark?
-Nearly one-third of global CO2 emissions come from the transportation of people and goods.
+Around one-quarter of global CO2 emissions come from the transportation of people and goods.
 Creating sustainable transportation solutions is one of the greatest challenges facing cities today but also a great opportunity for the low-carbon development of cities.
 And why mobility is the theme for WWFs One Planet City Challenge 2017-2018.

 Sustainable urban mobility requires a mind shift: where transport in private cars and trucking give way to different modes of public transport.
 Like bicycle and pedestrian lanes, electric vehicles, car sharing and rail freight.
 More and more cities around the world are rising to the challenge.
 Creating solutions that ensure the vital flow of people, goods and services.
 While mitigating climate change and creating climate-safe cities.